Step by Step: Connect to WordPress Using C#

 RewriteRule ^(.*) - [E=HTTP_AUTHORIZATION:%1]

-- Then enable the WPENGINE adding this code in the same .htacess file:
+- Then enable WPENGINE by adding this code in the same .htaccess file:

 SetEnvIf Authorization "(.*)" HTTP_AUTHORIZATION=$1

-The JWT needs a secret key to sign the token this secret key must be unique and never revealed.
+JWT needs a secret key to sign the token.
+This secret key must be unique and never revealed.

 You can see all the details from the documentation here.

-Now you need to install the WordPress Nuget package from Visual Studio called WordPressPCL.
-To open Nuget Package Manager right-click on your project in Visual Studio and then click on Manage Nuget Package.
+Now you need to install the WordPress NuGet package from Visual Studio called WordPressPCL.
+To open NuGet Package Manager, right-click on your project in Visual Studio and then click on Manage NuGet Packages.

-You can also install the packages using the Nuget packages console by inserting the following commands:
+You can also install the package using the NuGet Package Manager Console with the following command:

 Install-Package WordPressPCL -Version 1.5.0

-Now that we have configured and installed all that you need, let’s see how we can create, update and query data from WordPress.
+Now that we have configured and installed everything you need, let's see how we can create, update, and query data from WordPress.

 Example 1: Connecting to WordPress